lynnlangit/learning-data-mesh/README.md

 # Learning Data Mesh

-Repo with resources for learning Data Mesh
+Repo with resources for learning Data Mesh implementations and patterns

 ## Links